fortanix/sq-dsm/guide/src/chapter_01.md

 To use Sequoia's low-level streaming verifier, we need to provide an object that implements [`VerificationHelper`].
-This object provides public and for the signature verification, and implements the signature verification policy.
+This object provides certificates for the signature verification, and implements the signature verification policy.

 [`VerificationHelper`]: ../../sequoia_openpgp/parse/stream/trait.VerificationHelper.html

-To decrypt messages, we create a [`Verifier`] with our helper.
+To verify messages, we create a [`Verifier`] with our helper.
 Verified data can be read from this using [`io::Read`].

 [`Verifier`]: ../../sequoia_openpgp/parse/stream/struct.Verifier.html